 Where:

 ABS(Intentional Deviation Measurement Value Error) = the absolute value of the Station Control Error that would have resulted from a schedule that was set equal to the resource’s applicable Intentional Deviation Measurement Value.
+Any interval in which a Variable Energy Resource that is a Participating Resource in the Energy Imbalance Market receives an instructed dispatch from the Market Operator is excluded from the calculation of Station Control Error and Intentional Deviation Measurement Value Error.

 5. WAIVER OR REDUCTION OF INTENTIONAL DEVIATION PENALTY CHARGE